Residents flee as Gulf Coast sees possible tandem hurricanes

 Along the main drag on the barrier island of Grand Isle, south of New Orleans, Starfish Restaurant manager Nicole Fantiny could see an exodus of people driving off the island.

-Fantiny lives full-time on the island and wasn’t planning to leave, at least for Marco, but she was anxious about the possible one-two punch of Marco followed quickly by Laura.
+Fantiny wasn’t planning to leave, at least for Marco, but she was anxious about the possible one-two punch from both storms.
 Her husband works with the town’s fire and police departments, so she said they are always among the last ones to leave.

 “My house was built in 1938 so I think we’re good,” she said hopefully.

-While Hurricane Marco will likely hit Louisiana first, hurricane experts are more worried about the second potentially stronger smack from Laura.

-Marco is expected to dance above and below hurricane status over the next day and a half after hitting the 75 mph-wind mark Sunday afternoon.
+Marco is expected to dance above and below hurricane status after hitting the 75 mph-wind mark Sunday afternoon.

 “The central Gulf could be really under the gun between Marco and Laura in back-to-back succession,’’ said Colorado State University hurricane researcher Phil Klotzbach.
 “Certainly both of these storms can impact New Orleans significantly.
 It just remains to be seen if the track for Laura tracks a bit to the west.”

-University of Miami hurricane researcher Brian McNoldy said, “I would be very worried if I were there” in New Orleans.
-It’s not so much either storm as much as the long period of storm surge first from Marco and then from Laura and whether the levee system can withstand the stress, he said.
+University of Miami hurricane researcher Brian McNoldy warned that anyone in New Orleans should be alarmed by the threat.
+At issue from possible dual hits: whether the levee system can withstand the stress, he said.

+In New Orleans, the city’s aging drainage system has been a particular point of concern in recent years after an intense 2017 storm flooded streets and raised questions about the system’s viability.

+Because the city is surrounded by levees and parts are below sea level, rainwater must be pumped out to prevent flooding.
+Any storm system that sits over the city and dumps rain for extended periods of time, or bands of rain that come in rapid succession, is a cause for concern.

 “Check the batteries, flashlights, stocking up on food and trying to park the car on the highest point possible we can find,” he said.
-“I already spent like 40 minutes this morning filling up the tanks in the cars, just in case, and I’ll be checking the gutters, making sure they’re clear.”
+“I already spent like 40 minutes this morning filling up the tanks in the cars.”

-With Marco and its expected landfall in Louisiana Monday evening, the biggest worry is water not wind.
-Forecasters expect up to 10 or more inches of rain and storm surges of 4 to 6 feet, with 2 to 4 feet around Lake Pontchartrain.

-For Laura, add the wind hazard, bigger storm surge and more heavy rain on top of the first rain to increase flooding on already saturated areas, McNoldy said.
+Tourists were strolling through the New Orleans French Quarter under overcast skies as workers boarded up shop windows.
+Louisiana corrections officials were evacuating 500 inmates from a jail in Plaquemines Parish, near the coast, to another facility in preparation for the storms.

+In Kenner, just outside New Orleans, resident P.J.
+Hahn said checkout lines in a Sam’s Club reached to the back of the store, while authorities said 114 oil and gas producing platforms in the Gulf have been evacuated as the storms churn toward the Louisiana coast.

-Because of strong winds from the southwest, Marco may attain and then lose hurricane status before it hits land sometime Monday, meteorologists said.
-But those same decapitating winds are likely to be gone a couple days later when Laura ventures to the central Gulf, where the usually bathtub warm water is actually a degree or 2 (0.5 to 1 degree Celsius) warmer than normal, Klotzbach said.
+Because of strong winds from the southwest, Marco may attain and then lose hurricane status before it hits land, meteorologists said.
+But those winds could be gone when Laura ventures to the central Gulf, where the usually bathtub-warm water is a degree or 2 (0.5 to 1 degree Celsius) warmer than normal, Klotzbach said.

 The warmer the water, the stronger the fuel for a hurricane.